Rabiu Ali

-Rabiu Ali (born 27 September 1980) is a Nigerian football midfielder who plays for Kano Pillars F.C.
-He is the current captain of Kano Pillars F.C. and is regarded as one of the club's greatest ever players and one of the best players in Nigerian Professional Football League.
+Rabiu Ali (born 27 September 1980), popularly known by the nickname Pele, is a Nigerian professional footballer who plays as a midfielder for Kano Pillars.
+He is the captain of Kano Pillars and is widely regarded as one of the most influential players in the history of the club and one of the most accomplished midfielders in the Nigeria Premier Football League.